DanielDent/docker-nginx-ssl-proxy/README.md

 Nginx limits the length of your `COOKIE_VALUE` for performance reasons.
 If your `COOKIE_VALUE` is too long, nginx will refuse to start and will display errors relating to `server_names_hash_bucket_size` and `server_names_hash_max_size`.
 If you have difficulties, try decreasing the legnth of your cookie or add directives to your Nginx configuration to increase the maximum size.

+## Optional: Adjust request size limits & buffer size

+The `NGINX_CLIENT_MAX_BODY_SIZE` and `NGINX_CLIENT_BODY_BUFFER_SIZE` variables can be used to set nginx's `client_max_body_size` and `client_body_buffer_size` directives.
+This is most commonly required when users are uploading files to the proxied service.

+E.g. With `NGINX_CLIENT_MAX_BODY_SIZE` set to `100m`, nginx will allow a maximum body size of 100 megabytes.
+When requests are larger than `client_body_buffer_size`, nginx buffers the request using a temporary file.
+A larger `client_body_buffer_size` will use more memory, but will also reduce disk I/O. In many scenarios, a larger buffer size will result in increased performance.
+Different tradeoffs will be appropriate for different environments and use cases.

+## Optional: Add Arbitrary Nginx Config

+The `/etc/nginx/main_location.conf` file provides a place to add arbitrary Nginx configuration directives to the main location block in the Nginx configuration file.
+The file is empty and can be safely overwritten in a downstream image or using a Docker volume.

 ## Certificate Data

 A `/etc/letsencrypt` volume is used to maintain certificate data.
 An `account_key.json` file holds the key to your Let's Encrypt account - which provides a convenient way to revoke a certificate.